rust-lang/mdBook/book-example/src/format/config.md

 - **teaser-word-count:** The number of words used for a search result teaser.
   Defaults to `30`.
 - **use-boolean-and:** Define the logical link between multiple search words.
 If true, all search words must appear in each result.
-Defaults to `true`.
+Defaults to `false`.
 - **boost-title:** Boost factor for the search result score if a search word appears in the header.
 Defaults to `2`.
 - **boost-hierarchy:** Boost factor for the search result score if a search word